syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Working-with-Bookmarks.md

 4. Click Add button.

-Note: Bookmark names must begin with a letter and can contain numbers.
+N> Bookmark names must begin with a letter and can contain numbers.
 You cannot include spaces in a bookmark name.
 However, you can use the underscore character to separate words.